jakvbs/codex-mcp-rs/README.md

 - `SESSION_ID` (string): Resume a previously started Codex session for multi-turn conversations.
 Use exactly the `SESSION_ID` value returned from an earlier `codex` tool call (typically a UUID).
 If omitted, a new session is created.
-Do not pass custom labels here.
+Do not pass custom labels here, and never send an empty string value: when starting a new session, omit the `SESSION_ID` field entirely instead of passing `""`.
 - `image` (array of strings): One or more image file paths to attach to the initial prompt.
 Paths may be absolute or relative; each valid image is passed through to Codex CLI as a separate `--image <path>` argument.